adhoctraining/cybersecurity/home.md

 threats.

-Chapter 6
-Methods of attack
+## 0x05 Methods of attack ##

-Reconnaissance/Footprinting
+**Reconnaissance/Footprinting**
 In general, reconnaissance relies upon a composite set of techniques and processes and has not to be considered limited to information characterizing the target at a technological level, such as, the used
 hardware or the version of software components.
 Attackers also aim at collecting details related to the physical location of the victim, phone numbers, names of the people working in the targeted
 organizations and their email addresses.
 In fact, any bit of knowledge may be used to develop a software exploit or to reveal weaknesses in the defensive systems.

 Information Gathering and getting to know the target systems is the first process in ethical hacking.
 Reconnaissance is a set of processes and techniques (Footprinting, Scanning & Enumeration) used to
 covertly discover and collect information about a target system.

-Reconnaissance:
+**Reconnaissance**
 This is the first step of Hacking.
 It is also called as Footprinting and information gathering Phase.
 This is the preparatory phase where we collect as much information as possible about the target.
 We usually collect information about three groups,

 Network